Kane Richmond: Film

 Before becoming an actor, Richmond (then still known as Fred Bowditch) was a film salesman.
 In its entry on Richmond, The Film Encyclopedia relates: "[H]e was on a business trip to Hollywood when a Universal executive asked him to test for the lead in The Leather Pushers two-reel action series.
-He got the part and went on to appear in many other films through the late 40s."
+He got the part and went on to appear in many other films through the late '40s."

 He received his first film roles in 1929, appearing in Song of Love, followed by Their Own Desire, both of which were uncredited.
-In 1930 he had two more uncredited roles, then landed the lead role in the boxing serial The Leather Pushers, an 11-film series that ran into 1931.
+In 1930, he had two more uncredited roles, then landed the lead role in the boxing serial The Leather Pushers, an 11-film series that ran into 1931.
 Richmond did all of the fight scenes in the serial himself and suffered a broken nose (twice) and a broken ankle as a result.
-From the remainder of 1931 through 1939 Richmond appeared in fifty films, many of which were cliffhangers, serials, and B-movies.
+From the remainder of 1931 through 1939, Richmond appeared in 50 films, many of which were cliffhangers, serials, or B-movies.

-In The Devil Tiger (1934), Director Clyde E. Elliott allowed his star, Richmond, to fight a 25-foot python.
+In The Devil Tiger (1934), director Clyde E. Elliott allowed his star, Richmond, to fight a 25-foot python.
 Richmond hated doubles and had insisted on playing the scene himself.
 The actor succeeded in holding the snake's snapping mouth away from his face while struggling to free himself from the triple coils around his body.
 At the height of the struggle, the heroine, Marion Burns, runs in and saves the hero from the python.
-Burns had to fight the snake too, in order to get at Richmond's pistol, with which she was supposed to shoot the python.
+Burns had to fight the snake, too, to get at Richmond's pistol, with which she was supposed to shoot the python.

-In the serial Spy Smasher for Republic Studios Richmond played not only the title character, but his twin brother (a character not present in the comic book).
+In the serial Spy Smasher for Republic Studios, Richmond played not only the title character, but also his twin brother (a character not present in the comic book).

 Richmond appeared in several Charlie Chan films, and in 1940 landed a main supporting role in Knute Rockne All American, which starred Pat O'Brien, Gale Page, and Ronald Reagan.
-From 1940 through 1946 he appeared in thirty films, including his best known roles today, three films in The Shadow series, starring opposite Barbara Read.
+From 1940 through 1946, he appeared in 30 films, including his best-known roles today, three films in The Shadow series, starring opposite Barbara Read.
 Following these films, his movie career declined considerably, with only three film roles in 1947 and 1948.
 During the 1950s and 1960s he appeared on several television series until 1966, when he retired.
-Richmond was residing in Corona Del Mar, California, at the time of his death at the age of 66.

 Personal life

 Richmond was married in 1934 to actress Marion Burns.
 The marriage lasted until his death.
-They had 2 children.
+They had two children.
+Richmond was residing in Corona Del Mar, California, at the time of his death at the age of 66.
+He was buried in Holy Cross Cemetery, Culver City, California.